 We will work with your school or organization to create a regular schedule (year-long, semester-long, or month-long) that fits your needs.
 Our team of teaching artists will work with you to develop a curriculum most suited for your student population.
 At the culmination of the residency, students will present a final project- typically a fully realized production and/or showcase- for community and family.

-Intensives typically last 3-5 consecutive day, often over Spring, Fall, or Summer break.
-Teaching Artists will spend up to 6 hours per day with students, focusing on a particular theatrical topic (ex: Playwrighting, Musical theatre, Shakespeare), based on student interest.
+Intensives typically last 3-5 consecutive days, often over Spring, Fall, or Summer break.
+Teaching Artists will spend up to 6 hours per day with students, focusing on a particular theatrical topic (ex: Playwriting, Musical Theatre, Shakespeare), based on student interest.
 At the culmination of the workshop, participants will present a final showcase for parents/guardians.

 For up to two hours, our team of teaching artists will work with students to teach basic theatrical principles, including collaboration, listening and responding, and character-creation.

 All residencies, intensives, and workshops are curated and formulated to fit the needs of the specific student population.